pinkcigareti/etcminer/README.md

 [![Gitter](https://img.shields.io/gitter/room/ethereum-mining/ethminer.svg)][Gitter]

-To meet the community, ask general questions and chat about ethminer join [the ethminer channel on Gitter][Gitter].
+To meet the community, ask general questions and chat about the miner join [the ethminer channel on Gitter][Gitter].

 All bug reports, pull requests and code reviews are very much welcome.